NBISweden/knowledgetransfercrashcourses/README.md

 **Todo: see also repo issues**
 **Feedback: please add suggestions to repo issues**

+## Prerequisites
+Experience of working in a bash terminal

+## Introduction

 This repo contains a couple of crash courses to common tools used in NBIS projects to ensure reproducibility and documentation.
 The target audience are the recipient users in NBIS projects.